sogartar/quirks/README.md

 ## New Effects

-* **Knackered** - When a character reaches their maximum fatigue their melee and ranged defense is reduced by 10.
+* **Knackered** - When a character reaches their maximum fatigue their melee and ranged defense is reduced by 5.
-When some fatigue is recovered the effect is removed.
+When some fatigue is recovered the effect is removed.\
 This mechanic makes fatigue-neutral builds and Lone Wolf mega tanks less viable.
 Many attackers would tire a tank lowering his defense.